dps923/winter2020/standards.md

 ### Personal computer and devices

-Turn off devices that emit audible sounds.
+Silcense or turn off devices that emit audible sounds.

 **In first-year courses:**